 According to Opinion Research Corporation, 81% of consumers are more likely to try a product after receiving a free sample.
 This is a huge statistic and shows the importance of how a sampling campaign can have a direct effect on increasing sales.

-Insider tip: Because of COVID, unfortunately it is not safe to do open food sampling but any food or beverage that is packaged can become contactless sampling.
+Insider tip: Because of COVID, unfortunately, it is not safe to do open food sampling but any food or beverage that is packaged can become contactless sampling.

 Corporate Business Events

-The Australian Government has announced it will provide $50 million to create the Business Events Grants program which will support business events by providing grants to meet up to 50 per cent of costs incurred in participating at a pre-approved business to business event in Australia during 2021.
+The Australian Government has announced it will provide $50 million to create the Business Events Grants program which will support business events by providing grants to meet up to 50 per cent of costs incurred in participating at a pre-approved business-to-business event in Australia during 2021.
 Companies who are usually involved in these types of events should keep a close eye on the Aus Trade site here as more details about event staff in Brisbane are to be announced soon.

 Specialist Deliveries for Influencer Drops

 Digital 2020: July Global Statshot Report shows that in the last 3 months, Instagram added 111 million new users and LinkedIn added more than 25 million.
-And while the global advertising spend will fall in 2020 by 8.1% due to COVID, social media spend is expected to increase by 9.3%!
-So while many brands have steered away from their usual forms of marketing, some are turning to or increasing their spend on digital marketing options such as influencers.
+And while global advertising spending will fall in 2020 by 8.1% due to COVID, social media spend is expected to increase by 9.3%!
+So while many brands have steered away from their usual forms of marketing, some are turning to or increasing their spending on digital marketing options such as influencers.
 Influencers are reporting a 36% increase in impressions and engagement on their Facebook and Instagram pages since the start of COVID*.

 An example is a recent campaign we did for YoPRO through Lampoon Group.
 While using influencers is not a new strategy for YoPRO, when Woolworths online deliveries were halted during early COVID, they needed an alternative so they could continue their influencer marketing.
-Here they engaged Black Diamond to help schedule 50 deliveries across Australia and then use our brand ambassadors to get their products in the hands of their athletes and ambassadors.
+Here they engaged Black Diamond to help schedule 50 deliveries across Australia and then use our brand ambassadors to get their products into the hands of their athletes and ambassadors.

 These types of campaigns that have a social media or digital marketing element to them are also gaining traction during COVID.
-For example, a brand that wants their product in the hands of PR agencies, radio stations, media personalities and digital magazine editors can utilise a team of staff to carry out specialist deliveries.
+For example, a brand that wants its product in the hands of PR agencies, radio stations, media personalities and digital magazine editors can utilise a team of staff to carry out specialist deliveries.
 Depending on what the product is and the element behind how it is delivered to recipients, it can create online buzz and some really great PR for the brand.

 The above are just a few examples of the ways brands can get in front of their consumers through experiential marketing even while large gatherings are banned.
 Staffing agencies, such as Black Diamond, can leverage your brand by utilising our experience and team of national brand ambassadors to execute your next marketing campaign, no matter what it involves or how many moving parts it has!